The importance of Third-Party Risk Management (TPRM)

 Data breaches and security risks

 Suppose a third-party vendor has access to the organization’s sensitive data, such as customer information or intellectual property.
-In that case, there’s a risk that inadequate security practices on their part could lead to a data breach.
+In that case, there’s a risk that inadequate security practices on their part could lead to third party data breaches.
 This can result in financial losses, legal liabilities, and damage to the organization’s reputation.

 If a third party fails to comply with industry regulations or legal requirements, the organization that engaged them could also face penalties and legal consequences.
 For example, if a vendor mishandles customer data in violation of privacy regulations, the organization that shared the data could be held accountable.